 To configure APM logs in context for New Relic, ensure your configuration meets the following requirements:

-- New Relic logs monitoring enabled, with a compatible log forwarding plugin installed.
+- New Relic logs management enabled, with a compatible log forwarding plugin installed.

 - Ability to update to a supported version of the APM agent, and ability to enable distributed tracing for your agent: